Fix: Error 0x80048bf5 in Windows 10 Mail App

 0x80048bf5-4

-Press the Enter.
-Close Windows PowerShell and open the old Store app (the one with the green tile), not the new Store app (the beta one).
-Using the Store app, reinstall the Mail.
+Press Enter.
+Close Windows PowerShell and open the old Store app (the one with the green tile), not the new Store app (the beta version).
+Use the Store app to reinstall Mail.
 Restart your computer.

-Once your computer boots up, set up and use the Mail app, and error code 0x80048bf5 should be no more.
+Once your computer boots up, set up and use the Mail app; error code 0x80048bf5 should no longer occur.

 ABOUT THE AUTHOR